-All capitalised terms in the Complaints and Reporting Procedure are defined terms which can be found in the Dictionary of the Policy which forms part of the Framework Documents, unless the context of their use is otherwise.
+All capitalised terms in the Complaints and Reporting Procedure are defined terms which can be found in the Dictionary of the Policy.

 Flowchart - Child safety reporting process within an organisation

 REMEMBER!
 Always call 000 if a child is in immediate danger